dcodev1702/GitHub-Copilot-How-To/README.md

 This beginner-friendly guide walks you through setting up GitHub Copilot in **VS Code** and installing **GitHub Copilot CLI**, to include, how to configure **MCP servers** (Model Context Protocol) for richer, tool-backed prompts.

-> [!IMPORTANT]
-> Keep your personal GitHub account secure (strong password + 2FA or Passkey) since it becomes your primary identity for Copilot access.

 ---